chartbeat-labs/wade/README.rst

 Two notes on terminology:

 1. We say that the command is *on its way in* or *entering* as it traverses from head to tail, and *on its way out* or *exiting* as the return moves from tail back to head.
+The next node on the way in is an "inward" node, and the next node on the way out is an "outward" node.

 2. In two-phase commit, the act of recording intent to write is called a *prepare*.
 The act of performing the write is called a *commit*.